michaelcourcy/elasticsearch-kasten/readme.md

           curl -k -u "elastic:$PASSWORD" -X PUT "${ES_URL}/_snapshot/k10_repo/$SNAPSHOT_NAME?wait_for_completion=true&pretty"
 ```

-We make the elasticsearch user secret available
+We also make the elasticsearch user secret available this is necessary to authenticate the elasticsearch api.

 ```
     - func: KubeTask